s-shemmee/NFT-Portfolio-Landing-Page/README.md

 - Other dependencies as required.

 # Installation and Usage
+## Prerequisites
+- Node.js and npm installed on your system.

 To use this NFT Portfolio Landing Page, follow these steps:

 - Clone the repository or download the source code.